Skip to main content

 Capillary Leak Syndrome

-Capillary leak syndrome has been reported after administration of rhG-CSF products and is characterized by hypotension, hypoalbuminemia, edema and hemoconcentration.
-Episodes vary in frequency and severity, and may be life-threatening if treatment is delayed.
-Patients who develop symptoms of capillary leak syndrome should be closely monitored and receive standard symptomatic treatment, which may include a need for intensive care.
+Capillary leak syndrome has been reported, characterized by hypotension, hypoalbuminemia, edema, and hemoconcentration.
+Episodes vary in frequency and severity, and may be life-threatening if treatment delayed.
+Closely monitor patients who develop symptoms of capillary leak syndrome and administer standard symptomatic treatment, which may include need for intensive care.

 Potential for Tumor Growth Stimulatory Effects on Malignant Cells

-The granulocyte colony-stimulating factor (G-CSF) receptor through which eflapegrastim-xnst acts has been found on tumor cell lines.
-The possibility that eflapegrastim-xnst acts as a growth factor for any tumor type, including myeloid malignancies and myelodysplasia, diseases for which eflapegrastim-xnst is not approved, cannot be excluded.
+The G-CSF receptor through which eflapegrastim-xnst acts has been found on tumor cell lines.
+The possibility that eflapegrastim-xnst acts as a growth factor for any tumor type cannot be excluded.

 Myelodysplastic Syndrome (MDS) and Acute Myeloid Leukemia (AML) in Patients with Breast and Lung Cancer